What is Chronic Neck Pain?

 Dealing with a pain in the neck?
-It is one of the most common complaints – sleeping wrong, sitting in front of a computer all day, straining your neck due to an awkward position.
+It is one of the most common complaints.
+Sleeping wrong or sitting in front of a computer for long periods of time strains your neck.
 Acute neck pain usually resolves on its own and lasts less than a week.
-However, when neck pain is longer lasting, it may be considered chronic, and seeing a professional acupuncturist may be the answer.
+However, when neck pain lasts longer it may be considered chronic.
+Seeing medical professional including an acupuncturist can help you get out of pain.

 What Causes Neck Pain

-The causes of neck pain are varied, but help us understand the best way to treat it.
-Talk to your acupuncturist about your specific symptoms and if you are aware of a specific triggering event.
+The causes of neck pain are varied.
+As a result, a good assessment is very important before starting treatment.
+Talk to your acupuncturist about your specific symptoms and if you are aware of your specific triggering event.

-Inflammation.
-Inflammation is the culprit behind most pain, and is the main symptom acupuncture treats.
-Inflammation has been tied to many diseases and acupuncture reduces pain by bringing more blood flow to the area.
-If you have inflammation in your neck, jaw, or spine, this may be what is causing you neck pain.
+Inflammation: is the culprit behind most pain and is the main condition acupuncture treats.
+Inflammation has been tied to many diseases including chronic pain.
+In fact, acupuncture reduces inflammation by bringing more blood flow to the area.
+As a result, system has a chance to normalize inflammation.

-Weak Muscles.
-We tend to do repetitive tasks that leave some neck muscles strained and others weak.
-Doing new activities, such as painting, sitting in a dental chair (or driving) for an extended period of time, or sport activity, can all cause an unusual strain resulting in neck pain.
-Headaches and general pain can be treated with ice, acupuncture treatments, or even an over-the-counter pain reliever.
+Weak Muscles: we tend to do repetitive tasks that results in strained and weak neck muscles.
+As an example, driving for an extended period of time can cause an unusual strain resulting in neck pain.
+Acute neck pain can be treated with ice, acupuncture, or even an over-the-counter herbal formulas.
 However, if the pain doesn’t improve, you’ll want to look at a deeper cause.

-Slipped disk.
-Pain that shoots down your shoulder or arm could be caused by a slipped vertebra putting pressure on a nerve.
-This is sometimes a condition of muscle weakness due to illness,age, or injury.
+Slipped disk: pain that shoots down your shoulder or arm could be caused by a slipped vertebra putting pressure on a nerve.
+This often results because of muscle weakness due to illness, age, or injury.

 Does Acupuncture help with Neck Pain?

-According to recent studies dealing with neck and back pain, acupuncture treatment was found more effective than a placebo for treating the discomfort, even more so than physical therapy, massage, or medication alone.
+A recent study, focused on neck and back pain, reported that acupuncture treatment was more effective than a placebo.
+Acupuncture was even more effective than physical therapy, massage, or medication alone.
 Simply put, acupuncture reduced pain.
 In clinical practice, I’ve always found patients benefited from physical therapy, massage, and medication.

-In my office, I regularly see patients with both symptomatic short-term pain as well as chronic or long-term conditions.
-Neck pain responds favorably to acupuncture treatment without the harmful side effects of medications or addictive component associated with pain killers such as opiates.
+In my office, I regularly see patients with both acute and chronic discomfort.
+Neck pain responds favorably to acupuncture treatment without the harmful side effects of medications.
+Also, acupuncture isn’t an addictive therapy unlike opiate pain killers.

-Acupuncture treatment, along with other suggested lifestyle changes such as exercises, repositioning habits, nutritional support (when needed), and more, can be life changing for a patient dealing with the physical and emotional toll of chronic pain.
-Most patients will experience at least some level of relief after one treatment, while others will see best results after a few visits might be needed for a patient to clearly experience pain relief.
+For chronic cases, treatments along with other suggested lifestyle changes such as exercises, repositioning habits, nutritional support (when needed) can be life changing.
+Most patients will experience at least some level of relief after one treatment.
+Understandably, in more extreme cases a few visits might be needed for a patient to clearly experience pain relief.